 Karl Siegling is the sole Director and a beneficial owner of Cadence Asset Management Pty Limited, the entity appointed to manage the investment portfolio of Cadence Capital Limited.
-In its capacity as Manager, Cadence Asset Management Pty Limited was paid a management fee of \$2,818,612 (inclusive of GST) (2019: \$3,449,970).
+In its capacity as Manager, Cadence Asset Management Pty Limited was paid a management fee of \$3,715,658 (inclusive of GST) (2021: \$3,368,368).
 This is equivalent to 0.08333% of the value of the portfolio calculated on the last business day of each month.
 Over a full year, the monthly management fee will be comparable to a fee of 1% of the gross value of the portfolio per annum.
-As at 30 June 2020, the balance payable to the manager was \$128,426 (inclusive of GST) (2019: \$116,368).
+As at 30 June 2022, the management fee payable to the manager was \$113,739 (inclusive of GST) (2021: \$173,913).

-The duties of the manager are to manage the portfolio and to manage and supervise all investments, maintain the corporate and statutory records of the Company, liaise with the ASX with respect to compliance with the ASX listing rules, liaise with ASIC with respect to compliance with the Corporations Act and liaise with the share registrar of the Company.
+The duties of the Manager are to manage the portfolio and to manage and supervise all investments, maintain the corporate and statutory records of the Company, liaise with the ASX with respect to compliance with the ASX listing rules, liaise with ASIC with respect to compliance with the Corporations Act and liaise with the share registrar of the Company.